Difficult Heritage

 The RCID Lab defines history education as a broad concept that includes school education (textbook and instruction), memorials, museums, and archeological sites, popular culture, internet, and mass media.
 The RCID Lab’s aim is to analyze the main mechanisms, stakeholders, and media through which history education is created and disseminated and how it impacts society.
 The Lab also works to identify possible models for reconciliation and restoration of justice.

-The RCID Lab’s guiding questions for history education and collective memory include:
+The RCID Lab’s guiding questions for difficult heritage and reconciliation include: